All Episodes

 I said you're using their points.

-I I'm not using their points.
+No, no, I'm not using their points.

-They they talk a lot.
+They talk a lot.

-So everything we've said today here, probably 90% of it has been said on Fox or by Rachel Maddow or by Tucker.
+So, everything we've said today here, probably 90% of it has been said on Fox or by Rachel Maddow or by Tucker.

-You know, the everybody's talking about every point.
+You know, everybody's talking about every point.

 We got beyond the talking points in mainstream media and said, hey, maybe there's some common ground here where we could work towards something.

-And if you and I both agree the border should be closed, that we shouldn't blow a bunch of money on this, and that Americans should come first.
+And if you and I both agree the border should be closed, that we shouldn't blow a bunch of money on this, and that Americans should come first, I think we've got a pretty good path here to maybe coming up with some solutions that take both sides into account.

 And that's what I'm hoping we see more of.